Overview - Boils and carbuncles

 • wash your skin regularly using a mild antibacterial soap

-• carefully clean any cuts, wounds or grazes - even small ones
+• clean any cuts, wounds or grazes - even small ones

 • cover cuts, wounds and grazes with a sterile bandage until they heal

-• healthy eating and regular exercise to boost your immune system
+• eat well and exercise regularly to boost your immune system

-Unlike acne, boils and carbuncles can spread to another part of the body or to another person.
+Boils and carbuncles can spread to another part of the body or to another person.
+There are things you can do to stop them spreading.

-• washing your hands after touching affected areas
+• wash your hands after touching affected areas

-• using a separate face cloth and towel
+• use a separate face cloth and towel

-• washing underwear, bed linen and towels at a high temperature
+• wash underwear, bed linen and towels at a high temperature

-• covering wounds with a dressing until they heal
+• cover wounds with a dressing until they heal

 When to see your GP

-• that gets bigger and feels soft and spongy to touch – it may not burst and heal by itself
+• boil that keeps getting bigger and feels soft and spongy to touch

-Your GP should be able to identify a boil or carbuncle by looking at it.
+Your GP can diagnose a boil or carbuncle by looking at it.

 You may need further tests, such as a blood test or skin swab, if you have:

-• a boil or carbuncle that keeps returning or doesn't respond to treatment
+• a boil or carbuncle that keeps returning or does not respond to treatment

 • many boils or carbuncles